Financial Aid & Scholarships

 Requesting Changes

 It is understood that you want as much grant and scholarship money as possible.
 When you are awarded your financial aid, your award will reflect your eligibility for available grant aid.
 When accepting your award, you may always request a lesser loan amount.
 Please note that loan funds are divided into equal disbursements, based on your enrollment at OSU within the given year.
 You may replace your Federal Work-Study funds with a Direct Ford loan, however this is dependent upon your loan eligibility.
 In addition, if you initially decline loan funds but find later that you in fact need them, you may also request that the loan be reinstated up to the total of your original offer.
 Please request any changes in writing by submitting a Loan Revision Request form to the financial aid office.
-Be aware that not all budget requests can be accommodated.
+Be aware that not all loan requests can be accommodated.

 Additional Costs